pingan8787/Leo-JavaScript/Cute-Vue/Blog/Top 11 Mistakes to Avoid When Using React In 2022.md

 ### Problem

-In class components, we use the `componentDidMount()` lifecycle method to clean up some side effects, such as timers, event listeners, etc.
+In class components, we use the `componentWillUnmount()` lifecycle method to clean up some side effects, such as timers, event listeners, etc.

 ### Solutions

-A return function can be set for the side effect function of `useEffect()`, which is similar to the role of the `componentDidMount()` lifecycle method:
+A return function can be set for the side effect function of `useEffect()`, which is similar to the role of the `componentWillUnmount()` lifecycle method:

 ```jsx
 useEffect(() => {